All about iron and why we need it in our diet

 Why we need iron in our diet

 Tired all the time?
 Feeling low on energy?
 Can’t concentrate?
 There are many factors that can contribute (#life!), but one reason could be your iron level.
-Before you start self-diagnosing with ‘Dr Google’ or dosing up on iron tablets, it’s important to get your facts straight about this mineral.
-“Iron is a vital dietary mineral as it gives us the energy we need for everyday life,” says Program & Nutrition Manager, Nour Nazha.
-We need it for a healthy immune system, and it’s involved in a lot of basic bodily functions, such as transporting oxygen around the body and producing red blood cells.
+Before you start self-diagnosing with ‘Dr Google’ or dosing up on iron supplements, it’s important to get your facts straight about this mineral.
+“Iron is an essential dietary mineral needed for a lot of basic bodily functions,” says Dietitian and WW Program Developer, Nicole Stride.
+We need it for a healthy immune system, transporting oxygen around the body and helping in the production of red blood cells.

 The benefits of iron

-“While our bodies are good at storing iron – mostly in haemoglobin (a blood protein), or as protein reserves called ferritin in the liver, we can’t make iron, so we have to get all of our daily requirements through the foods we eat,” says Nazha.
+“While our bodies are good at storing iron – mostly in the form of haemoglobin (a blood protein) – we can’t make iron, so we have to get all of our daily requirements through the foods we eat,” says Stride.

-Iron-rich food includes meat, fish, poultry and wholegrain or fortified cereals (see boxes for top sources), so a healthy diet that includes animal products should usually give you what you need.
+Iron-rich foods includes red meat, fish, poultry and wholegrain or fortified cereals (see boxes for top sources), so a well-balanced diet that includes animal products should usually give you what you need.
 However, it’s important to note that you’ll only absorb some of the iron you eat.
-“There are two types of iron – haem iron from animal sources and non-haem iron from plant sources,” says Nazha.
-“We absorb just under 25 per cent of the iron we digest from animal sources, where as we end up absorbing between two and eight per cent of the iron we eat from plant sources,” she says.
-So you can see how vegetarians and vegans need to plan their food choices more carefully to fulfill their RDI requirements, which is 18mg a day for women aged 19 to 50 with an additional 9mg a day required during pregnancy.
-“Post menopause, women have the same RDI as men, which is 8mg a day, because they’re no longer losing blood (and therefore iron) through menstruation,” explains Nazha.
+“There are two types of iron – haem iron from animal sources and non-haem iron from plant sources,” says Stride.
+“Heam iron is more readily absorbed than non-haem iron, with around 25 per cent of the iron from animal sources being absorbed compared to only two and eight per cent from plant sources,” she says.
+So you can see how vegetarians and vegans need to plan their food choices more carefully to meet their iron requirements, which is 18mg a day for women aged 19 to 50 with an additional 9mg a day required during pregnancy.

-“What else you’re eating can also affect how much iron you absorb,” says Nazha.
-“Certain substances in food and drink, like caffeine, tannins (in wine and tea), fibre and dietary calcium can decrease iron absorption, so go easy on drinking coffee, tea or wine with meals, particularly if you have low iron status.”
-The rate we absorb nutrients in food can vary, but on average, leave around 30-60 minutes before you indulge in a coffee or wine if you’re trying to boost your iron intake.
-“If you’re taking any medication or herbal supplements it’s worth checking with your doctor to see if they might interfere with iron absorption too,” says Nazha.
+“What you eat alongside iron-rich foods can also affect its absorption,” says Stride.
+“Foods containing caffeine, tannins (in wine and tea), fibre and dietary calcium can inhibit iron absorption, so try to limit drinking coffee, tea or wine with meals, particularly if you have low iron levels.”
+The rate we absorb nutrients in food can vary, but on average, leave around 30-60 minutes before you drink a coffee or wine if you’re trying to boost your iron intake.
+“It’s a good idea to see your doctor if you’re taking any medication or herbal supplements as they might interfere with your iron absorption too,” says Stride.

 Boost your iron intake

 Vitamin C is the magic partner to pump up your iron absorption.
-It boosts your body’s ability to absorb non-haem iron, so loading your plate with foods such as capsicum, berries and brussels sprouts is a good idea.
-Animal haem iron also boosts iron absorption from plant sources.
+It boosts your body’s ability to absorb non-haem iron, so loading your plate with foods such as capsicum, berries and Brussels sprouts is a good idea.

-“To help you get enough of this vital mineral, choose a cereal that’s fortified with iron; eat lean red meat such as beef or kangaroo three to four times a week, and combine your meals with a vitamin-C burst like stir-fry beef strips with capsicum,” suggests Nazha.
+“To help you get enough of this essential mineral, opt for a cereal that’s fortified with iron; eat lean red meat such as beef or pork two to three times a week, and combine your meals with vitamin-C rich foods like kiwifruit or capsicum,” suggests Stride.

-However, iron deficiency is usually caused by not consuming enough iron.
-“It can sometimes be due to fad diets or an inadequate vegetarian or vegan diet,” says Nazha.
+However, iron deficiency is usually caused by not consuming enough iron in your diet.
+“It can sometimes be due to fad diets where you cut out whole food groups or an inadequate vegetarian or vegan diet,” says Stride.
 Some health conditions, such as hypothyroidism or coeliac disease, can also result in a deficiency, as your body is less able to absorb iron.